Okay, so you’ve now read all about Mend Hyaluronic Acid Serum and decided that you definitely need it in your life.

 The Mend collection consists of four anti-ageing skincare gems, which should be applied in the following order:

-Our skincare routine has been designed for men in a hurry, with minimal time, fuss or effort required on your part.
+Our skincare routine has been designed for men and women in a hurry, with minimal time, fuss or effort required on your part.
 Keeping things really simple, you should apply each product in order of consistency, from thinnest to thickest.

 Start by washing your hands first, then wash your face with a gentle PH balanced soap or cleanser.
 Your face should now be clean, dry and ready to receive its daily dose of goodness.